studentemmyeze/eligibility-api/README.md

 # eligibility-api

-this api checks to see if a student is eligible for UNIZIK post-utme
+this api checks to see if a student is eligible for post-utme